-In Latvia, Ernst & Young Baltic SIA is a Limited liability company organized in Riga and is a member firm of Ernst & Young Global Limited, a UK company limited by guarantee (EYG).
-In this report, we refer to ourselves as EY Latvia, "we," "us" or "our."
-EY refers collectively to the global organization of the member firms of EYG.
+Ernst & Young LLP (together with its affiliate, Ernst & Young U.S. LLP, EY US) is a Delaware (US) limited liability partnership and is a member firm of Ernst & Young Global Limited, a UK company limited by guarantee (EYG).
+In this report we refer to ourselves as EY US, "we," "us" or "our."
+EY refers collectively to the global organization of member firms of EYG.